-on the number of action schemas, predicates and their arities are those expressed in the code shown in Figure 2.
-The columns "Ver" and "Opt" in the table refer to whether the model found verified (generalized to the other instances in Table 1), and whether it was proved to be optimal (i.e., simplest according to the optimization criterion).
+in the table refer to whether the model found verified (generalized to the other instances in Table 1), and whether it was proved to be optimal (i.e., simplest according to the optimization criterion).
 The table also reports the time to find a model for each instance (time to first model), and the time to find the best model within the time window (2h).
 A time of 7,200 seconds indicates that the best model was not proved to be optimal in the time window.
 The table also displays the number of models found by the solver in the optimization process, each model being better than the previous one.

 The key observation that can be drawn from Table 2 is that models that generalize to the other instances of the same domain are found in all of the domains, except in Blocks-1 (Blocks with an arm).
 Moreover, some models that are shown to be optimal do not generalize (Blocks-1-3, Blocks-2-3), while models that are not proved to be optimal, do (Gripper, Hanoi).
-The reason for the former is that the instances used for learning are too small, which leads to action schemas that do not generalize to larger instances.
+The reason for the former is that the instances used for learning are too small, which lead to action schemas that do not apply to larger instances.
 The reason for the latter is that strict optimality is not a condition for generalization.
 In the case of the Blocks-1 domain, larger instances like Blocks-1-4 timed out.
 Regarding the size of the ground programs, they feature between 30K to 70K rules and constraints in Grid and Gripper-2, and between 1M to 2M in Blocks, Gripper-3 and Hanoi.
 Similarly, the number of variables ranges between 50K to 165K in the former, and between 300K to 800K in the latter.

 The improvements in relation to the results reported by Bonet and Geffner (2020) using a SAT approach are significant.
-As it was mentioned before, for each input G, they need to call the SAT solver over the theory $T{\alpha}(G)$ for each possible vector of hyperparameters α , which means a number of calls that range from 6,390 (Hanoi, 1 label) to 19,050
+As it was mentioned before, for each input G, they need to call the SAT solver over the theory $T{\alpha}(G)$ for each possible vector of hyperparameters α , which means a number of calls that range from 6390 (Hanoi, 1 label) to 19,050 (Blocksworld and Gripper, 3 labels) and 37,800 (Grid, 4 labels), which are not done exhaustively.
+In the ASP approach, ASP(G) is called a maximum number of times that is given